SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 ## Intelligent Setup

 Senteon assists users in performing baseline security configuration (also known as system hardening) by guiding them through Senteon's "Intelligent Setup" process.

-Intelligent Setup has two phases: Evaluation and Guided Setup.
+Intelligent Setup has two phases:

+1) Evaluation

+2) Guided Setup

 Senteon Agents will evaluate your Endpoints to determine what potential blocking/disruption factors there may be to enabling recommended security settings.
-After Evaluation, Senteon will use the results to provide a unique Guided Setup Wizard which will help you get as close to the recommendations as possible while providing actionable data on how to overcome blocking factors.
+After Evaluation, Senteon will use the results to provide a unique Guided Setup Wizard which will help you get as close to the recommendations as possible while providing actionable data on how to overcome blocking/disruption factors.

 Once Command Center and the Senteon Agents are installed on their corresponding systems, Endpoints will populate in the Managed Account Console with an "Agent Status" of `Ready to Begin Evaluation`.
 From here you will be able to begin the Evaluation Phase of Intelligent Setup.